paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-3/index.md

 > Note: Since this was a branch, the charts were not released to the Chart Repository as that job is only triggered on the `master branch`.

-Next you'll want to create a pull request for this change, you can do that via the GitHub web ui:
+Next you'll want to create a pull request for this change, you can do that via the [GitHub](https://github.com) eb ui:

 ![github pull request](github-pull-request.png)